MDavies2022/MikelDavies_Lab_Fall2022/Week03/README.md

 Your password is valid!
 ```

-Download the distribution code by typing the following into your terminal: wget https://cdn.cs50.net/2022/fall/labs/2/password.c
+Download the distribution code by typing the following into your terminal: 'wget https://cdn.cs50.net/2022/fall/labs/2/password.c'

 ## **LAB PROBLEM**

 Go to XYZ.com

-Then download the distribution code by typing the following into your terminal: wget https://cdn.cs50.net/2022/fall/labs/2/scrabble.zip
+Then download the distribution code by typing the following into your terminal: 'wget https://cdn.cs50.net/2022/fall/labs/2/scrabble.zip'

 ## When You're Done With a Problem...